Back ground image of HeroRealtor logo phone_in_talk 065 083 2211 Line application logo HeroRealtor @ Line

 TM30 should generally be filed within 24 hours of the foreign national arriving at the residence.
 It is especially important in these situations:

-A 2020 Royal Thai Police notification eased repeated reporting in some cases.
-If the same foreigner leaves temporarily and returns to the same registered address within the stay period already reported, a new TM30 is generally not required each time.
-However, local immigration practices can differ, so landlords and tenants should check with the immigration office responsible for the property if unsure.
+Repeated reporting may not always be required when the same foreigner temporarily leaves and returns to the same registered address during the stay period already reported.
+However, local immigration practices can differ, so landlords and tenants should check with the immigration office responsible for the property if they are unsure.

 TM30, TDAC, TM6 and 90-Day Reporting Are Different

-Several immigration forms are easy to confuse, but they serve different purposes:
+Several Thailand immigration forms are easy to confuse, but they serve different purposes:

-- TM30: A residence notification filed by the landlord, owner, possessor or accommodation operator after a foreigner stays at an address in Thailand.
+• TM30: A residence notification filed by the landlord, owner, possessor, householder or accommodation operator after a foreigner stays at an address in Thailand.

-- TDAC: The Thailand Digital Arrival Card, required for non-Thai nationals entering Thailand by air, land or sea.
-It must be submitted online within 3 days before arrival and is not a visa.
+• TDAC: The Thailand Digital Arrival Card, an online arrival card for foreign nationals entering Thailand.
+It must be submitted within 3 days before arrival and is not a visa.

-- 90-day reporting: A separate address notification for foreigners staying in Thailand longer than 90 days.
+• 90-day reporting: A separate notification for foreigners who stay in Thailand longer than 90 days.
+This is different from TM30 and is usually handled by the foreign resident.

 For TM30 purposes, the landlord or filer may still need accurate arrival details, such as the foreigner’s passport information, entry date, permission-to-stay stamp and TDAC or arrival record details if requested by the online system or local immigration office.